 In section , we discussed classification as a fundamental means for organizing and understanding phenomena and concepts.
 Composition is another fundamental means for organizing and understanding phenomena.
 Composition is a means to organize phenomena in terms of other phenomena.

 In many situations it is useful to consider a whole as constructed from parts.
-The parts may again consist of smaller, simpler parts i.e. there is a distinction between whole phenomena and their component phenomena.
+The parts may again consist of smaller, simpler parts i.e. there is a distinction between whole phenomena and their parts/phenomena.
 The notion of a whole/part composition is an important means of understanding and organizing complex phenomena.

 A car may be considered as consisting of parts like steering wheel, motor, body and wheels, i.e. wheel is a part of a car, a motor is a part of a car, etc. These components are physical parts of the car.
 We may represent a car as shown below.